emqx/emqx-docs/en_US/getting-started/getting-started.md

 ## Select EMQ X Version

-EMQ X as a software is released in two different editions Community and Enterprise for download and installation.
-EMQ as a company offers fully managed MQTT cloud service EMQ X Cloud which runs EMQX Enterprise edition.
-You can choose whichever deployment that suits your business development plans the best and get started quickly.
+EMQ X as a software is released in two different editions: Community and Enterprise.
+EMQ as a company offers a fully managed MQTT cloud service [EMQ X Cloud](https://www.emqx.com/en/try?product=cloud) which runs EMQ X Enterprise edition.
+You can customize the deployment to suit your business development plans the best and get started quickly.

 :::: tabs type:card